Diagnose your Configuration with Istioctl Analyze

 And that’s it!
 It’ll give you any recommendations that apply.

-For example, if you forgot to enable Istio injection (a very common issue), you would get the following warning:
+For example, if you forgot to enable Istio injection (a very common issue), you would get the following ‘Info’ message:

-Warn [IST0102] (Namespace default) The namespace is not enabled for Istio injection.
-Run 'kubectl label namespace default istio-injection=enabled' to enable it, or 'kubectl label namespace default istio-injection=disabled' to explicitly mark it as not needing injection
+Info [IST0102] (Namespace default) The namespace is not enabled for Istio injection.
+Run 'kubectl label namespace default istio-injection=enabled' to enable it, or 'kubectl label namespace default istio-injection=disabled' to explicitly mark it as not needing injection.

 Fix the issue: